 RIPA provides that an authorising officer must not grant an authorisation for the use or conduct of a source unless he believes that arrangements exist that satisfy these requirements.
-In this regard, the particular attention of authorising officers is drawn to paragraph 6.13 of the CHIS Code of Practice concerning the security and welfare of a CHIS and the need to carry out a risk assessment.
+In this regard, the particular attention of authorising officers is drawn to paragraphs 7.15 - 7.21 of the CHIS Code of Practice concerning the security and welfare of a CHIS and the need to carry out a risk assessment.